EmanuelBender/GoogleSheet_Inventory_System/README.md

 1. **Copy Sheet & Enter Items:**
    - Copy the [template Inventory Sheet](https://docs.google.com/spreadsheets/d/1COGIPqjvaSmpCLZWWQLtgucSimMKeokUlRZeDGTBkdY) to your Google Drive.
    - Add daily time-driven trigger: Extensions > AppsScript > Add Trigger > logSheetsDaily().
-   - Enter your items into your Inventory sheet, including all info.
+   - Enter your items into your Inventory sheet, including all info. (only once)
    - Create profiles by entering item ID and amount on the Profiles sheet.

 2. **Enter Profiles:**
    - Create a profile by adding a header (profile name) and entering only ID and amount of each item on the Profiles sheet.
-   - Enter your Profile name via the search bar to switch to Profile mode.
+   - On OVERVIEW enter your Profile name into the search bar to switch to Profile mode.
-   - Click the BUILD PROFILE button, follow prompts, and physically assemble your profile using specified components.
+   - Click the BUILD PROFILE button, follow prompts.
+Ready to physically assemble your profile using specified components.

 3. **Import Invoice Items:**
-   - Create a folder in Google Drive, specify folder name in 'Main Functions.gs'.
+   - Create a folder in Google Drive > specify invoice folder name in 'Main Functions.gs'.
-   - Place invoices inside, and trigger via the Inject Order button.
+   - Place invoices inside > trigger via the Inject Order button.
    - Ensure items exist in the Inventory sheet with matching IDs as on the invoice (Mouser: 'Mouser No:', LCSC: 'LCSC Part Number').
    - Click the Inject Order button.